nikic/nikic.github.com/_posts/2011-11-11-PHP-Internals-When-does-foreach-copy.markdown

 This might seem odd at first: Why would it copy when the array is passed through an argument, but not if it is defined in the function?
 The reason is that the array `zval` is now shared between multiple variables: The `$array` variable outside the function and the `$array` variable inside it.
-If `foreach` now were to change use the array without copying it would not only change the array pointer of the `$array` variable in the function, but also the `$array` variable outside the function.
-Thus `foreach` needs to copy the array structure (the hash table).
+If `foreach` would iterate the array without copying its structure it would not only change the array pointer of the `$array` variable in the function, but also the pointer of the `$array` variable outside the function.
+Thus `foreach` needs to copy the array structure (i.e. the hash table).
 The values on the other hand still can share zvals and thus don't need to be copied.

 ### Referenced